 The jury considers a number of factors when determining an amount of financial damages.
 The age of the deceased, the resulting loss of income due to his or her death, the loss of parental counsel and guidance, the loss of support or services, the costs for a funeral and the loss of inheritance all come under scrutiny during deliberations.
 To help the jury with those calculations, our legal team brings in expert witnesses who can estimate dollar amounts.
 Plus, expert economists, therapists, and others to show the jury the deep nature of your loss and the financial settlement necessary for you to retain your quality of life.

 It is impossible to put a price on your personal relationship with the deceased, of course.
 So, we learn about your loved one by talking with those closest to you.
 Your friends, coworkers and family members help us tell the story of your relationship.
 Then the jury will factor emotional loss into their calculation of your compensatory damages.

 In addition to compensatory damages, punitive damages (also called exemplary damages) may be awarded if the party at fault acted in a particularly reckless or malevolent manner.
 Punitive damages are not routinely awarded, and generally are not enormous in amount.
 In order to qualify for punitive damages in New Jersey, “there must be evidence” that the party at fault acted with “actual malice” and/or in “wanton and willful disregard” for the rights of others.

+If you or your family are suffering from a wrongful death, make sure you get the compensation you deserve with the help of an experienced wrongful death lawyer.
+For representation you can count on, Peter Davis and Associates has got your back.
 Our legal team has practiced personal injury and wrongful death litigation in New Jersey since 1989, and we have helped thousands of clients through the pain and uncertainty of a wrongful death case.